- Small Business Blog

 As these numbers suggest, you may be able to make your company a million-dollar operation with fewer than a dozen employees.
 However, after subtracting your expenses from your revenue, your profit might fall below the million-dollar mark.

-- Industry: Industries such as software, healthcare support, and oil are considerably more profitable than trucking, publishing, and food processing.
-Small business owners in the former set of industries are more likely to make more money than those in the latter set.
+- Industry: Industries such as software, healthcare support, and oil are usually considerably more profitable than trucking, publishing, and food processing.
+Small business owners in the former set of industries may be more likely to make more money than those in the latter set.

 - Location: Since the cost of living varies throughout the U.S., location is a major factor in small business owner incomes.
 In cities such as New York and San Francisco that are more expensive, business owners sometimes pay their employees more, thus leading to less income for themselves.
 Alternatively, these business owners may take more money for themselves too, given their living costs, thus leaving the company with less cash.